deividfoggi/M365-Usage-Collector/README.md

     - Log on as a batch job (Start > Run > secpol.msc > Security Settings > Local Policies > User Rights Assignment > Log on as a batch job > check if user is in the list or is a member of a group in the list)
     - Network access: Do not allow storage of passwords and credentiais for network authentication (Start > Run > secpol.msc > Security Settings > Local Policies > Security Options > Network access: Do not allow storage of passwords and credentiais for network authentication > Disabled)

+   Also it may happen if the script can't create the task because it already exists.
+Just manually delete the task M365UsageCollector in the task scheduler and run New-M365UsageCollectorJob once again.